sgorgun/delegates-and-lambdas/README.md

    $`x_1=a, x_{n+1}=f(x_n), n = 1, 2, ...`$

-   The number of requested elements is defined by the condition.
+   The count of requested elements is defined by the condition.

 - [Arithmetic](https://www.wikiwand.com/en/Arithmetic_progression) and [geometric](https://www.wikiwand.com/en/Geometric_progression) progressions are used as test sequences.